Assisted Living vs. Nursing Home

 When Is It Time for Assisted Living?

 Assisted living comes in a broad spectrum of forms designed to help seniors age in place for longer.
 For some, it’s a way to downsize into a new home for the long term.
 For others, it’s a way to maintain independence, even though they need some help with daily self-care.
-Ultimately, focus your decision on the most important needs in your life.
+Ultimately, focus your decision on the most vital needs in your life.
 Below are six signs that it might be time to consider assisted living:

 • Increase in injuries: You or your loved one is falling or sustaining injuries more frequently.